This woman flew Soviet combat missions in WWII. She is the last one left.

 Much of Moscow’s bureaucracy had been evacuated in 1941 to the Volga River city of Samara, including 300 female trainees.
 Galina Brok-Beltsova found shovels and crowbars and led the others in breaking up the manure and cleaning up the bathroom in a few short hours, winning praise from her superiors.

-Now, at 95, she is the last surviving member of Stalin’s three famous all-female air regiments and one of the dwindling cadre of World War II veterans in Russia — and among its wartime allies and foes.
+Now, at 95, she is the last surviving member of Stalin’s three famous all-female air regiments, and one of the dwindling number of World War II veterans in Russia — and among its wartime allies and foes.

 On Saturday, Russians will mark Victory Day, marking the defeat of the Nazis in 1945.
-It is usually the nation’s most glorious celebration — and this year President Vladimir Putin planned a particularly grandiose parade in Red Square to demonstrate Russia’s military power for the 75th anniversary.
+It is usually the nation’s most glorious celebration — and this year President Vladimir Putin planned a particularly grand parade in Red Square to demonstrate Russia’s military power for the 75th anniversary.
 But it was postponed because of the coronavirus pandemic.

-This year’s parade — to have been attended by an array of world leaders including China’s Xi Jinping and France’s Emmanuel Macron — was designed to mark a glorious symbolic moment for Putin, who recently ushered in constitutional changes that could see him rule until 2036.
+This year’s parade — to have been attended by an array of world leaders, including China’s Xi Jinping and France’s Emmanuel Macron — was designed to mark a glorious symbolic moment for Putin, who recently ushered in constitutional changes that could see him rule until 2036.

 Brok-Beltsova planned to be at the Kremlin for the annual luncheon with Putin, who always invites members of the thinning veterans’ ranks.